Harvest Moon DS: Harvest Moon DS Cute

 The plot of Harvest Moon DS Cute is different from that of Harvest Moon DS.
-In this version of the game, the player's mother sends a wish to the Harvest Goddess that you may be a successful farmer.
-The Harvest Goddess eventually determines the player has no work ethic, and tells the Harvest King what she thinks.
-The Harvest King angrily tells the Harvest Goddess she isn't trying hard enough, and she is slacking off in her old age.
-The Harvest Goddess then calls the Harvest King a "big baldy", and is turned into stone.
-The Harvest Sprites defend the Harvest Goddess, which angers the Harvest King even more, and he sends the Harvest Sprites and the Harvest Goddess to another world as punishment.
-He then writes a letter to the player telling her if she works hard, he will return the Harvest Sprites and the Harvest Goddess.
+In this version of the game, the player's mother sends a wish to the Harvest Goddess that they may be a successful farmer.
+The Harvest Goddess eventually determines the player has no work ethic and tells the Harvest King what she thinks.
+The Harvest King angrily tells the Harvest Goddess she isn't trying hard enough and slacking off in her old age.
+The Harvest Goddess then calls the Harvest King a "big baldy" and is turned into stone.
+The Harvest Sprites defend the Harvest Goddess, which angers the Harvest King even more, and he sends the Harvest Sprites and the Harvest Goddess to another world as punishment, but realizes his mistake as he has gone too far.
+He then writes a letter to the player and sends the Witch Princess to deliver it, telling them that if they works hard as a farmer, it will bring back the Harvest Sprites and the Harvest Goddess.
+Like in Harvest Moon DS, the main story ends when the player successfully returns all the Harvest Sprites and the Harvest Goddess.

 The Japanese version introduced a system not present in the North American version known as the "Best Friend" system.
 This allowed the player to marry only the four "special" bachelorettes from Harvest Moon DS, as well as any of the bachelors.